-- ▶ On areas which were used for agricultural purposes prior to 01.01.2008. - On areas which have not the status highly biodiverse grassland in the meaning of the Regulation (EU) No 1307/2014 unless evidence may be provided that the harvesting of the raw material is necessary to preserve the corresponding grassland status. - ▶ Biomass may be cultivated on land that was peatland in January 2008 if proof is provided that undrained land was used for cultivation and did not have to be drained for the harvesting of this raw material - ▶ The areas must be in compliance with all notable provisions of the Austrian federal states nature conservation regimes and EU law (e.g. "Natura 2000" areas)
+- ▶ On areas which were used for agricultural purposes prior to 01.01.2008. - On areas which have not the status highly biodiverse grassland in the meaning of the Regulation (EU) No 1307/2014 unless evidence may be provided that the harvesting of the raw material is necessary to preserve the corresponding grassland status. - The areas must be in compliance with all notable provisions of the Austrian federal states nature conservation regimes and EU law (e.g. "Natura 2000" areas)